The Streak (professional wrestling): Final wins (21–0)

 When being checked on by Michaels, The Undertaker locked him in the Hell's Gate, leaving him out cold.
 Replacement referee Charles Robinson ran down to the ring after The Undertaker hit a chokeslam on Triple H, but could only make a two-count, and was then on the receiving end of a chokeslam himself.
 Michaels recovered and hit The Undertaker with Sweet Chin Music followed by a Pedigree by Triple H, but this wasn't enough for the three count.
 Both men traded finishing moves for near-falls, before The Undertaker delivered his own series of chair shots for another two count.
 The Undertaker won shortly afterwards with a Tombstone Piledriver.
 It was praised as one of the greatest Hell in a Cell matches of all time, while Triple H thought it was one of his favorite matches of his career.

 In a controversial angle the week before WrestleMania 29, CM Punk's manager Paul Heyman, dressed as, and using the mannerisms of, the recently deceased Paul Bearer, came out to confront The Undertaker whilst flanked by The Undertaker's signature druids.
 As The Undertaker attempted to assault them, Punk, in disguise as a druid, assaulted him before pouring the ashes of an urn, purporting to be those of Bearer's, over The Undertaker.
-In a 2020 interview, Calaway said that he was initially conflicted about the angle, but realised that Bearer "would have loved it", with storyline brother Kane stating it was "the biggest compliment and that's the biggest tribute".
+In a 2020 interview, Calaway said that he was initially conflicted about the angle, but realized that Bearer "would have loved it", with storyline brother Kane stating it was "the biggest compliment and that's the biggest tribute".
 Heyman has described it as intentionally offensive and controversial.
 Punk has spoken of his frustrations with the build of the match, saying that he was disappointed not to be presented on television as a legitimate threat to the Streak, feeling he was "just another guy".